RickStrahl/MarkdownMonster/README.md

 * Customizable Editor Themes
 * Customizable Preview Themes
 * Customizable output syntax coloring themes
+* Each type of theme can be individually applied
 * Use HTML and CSS to customize Preview and Editor Themes

 ### File Operations
 * Editor remembers open documents by default (optional)
 * Auto-Save and Auto-Backup support
-* Many file common file operations on each file
+* Many file operations on each file
-    * Show in viewers
+    * Shell Viewer
+    * Open With...
     * Edit in appropriate editors
+    * View/Edit Images in configured apps
     * Commit to Git
     * Compress images
 * Save files with encryption